Yongfeng chili sauce: History and culture

 People began to make chili sauce in the Yongfeng area during China's Ming dynasty during the reign of Chongzhen Emperor.
 The chili sauce has been made in Yongfeng for more than 300 years.

 Annual production starts after the Dragon Boat Festival as the rainy season ends.
 Home cooks make their own sauces, and rooftops of houses often have a sauce tank fermenting in the sun.

 Along with Xiangtan lotus seeds and Changsha stinky tofu, Yongfeng chili sauce is known as "Hunan Sanbao" or one of Hunan's three treasures.

 Business and economics

-According to a government report, Yongfeng chili sauce sales revenues were nearly 100 million yuan in the year 2000, representing taxes and profits of 30,000,000 CNY (4,469,550 USD) for Shuangfeng county.
+According to a government report, Yongfeng chili sauce sales revenues were nearly 100 million yuan in the year 2000, representing taxes and profits of 30,000,000 CNY (US$4,469,550) for Shuangfeng county.

-By the year of 2009, there were more than 100 chili sauce production enterprises in Shuangfeng county, including 3 enterprises with an annual production capacity of over 2,000 tons.
+By 2009, there were more than 100 chili sauce production enterprises in Shuangfeng county, including 3 enterprises with an annual production capacity of over 2,000 tons.